DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 * manifest only: Adds a single `manifest.json` file to the current working directory.

-* basic chart: Aets you started rendering a basic [Domo Phoenix] bar chart.
+* basic chart: Gets you started rendering a basic [Domo Phoenix] bar chart.

 * map chart: Aets you started rendering a [Domo Phoenix] world map chart.